 - Help young people to develop a wide range of skills such as leadership and confidence - Enable young people to talk about their skills with confidence and understand their value - Support young people in their learning and to progress to further and higher education, training and employment on leaving school - Are valued by employers as helping young people gain skills for work - Can be life changing experiences for young people Youth awards are widely used by the youth work sector to provide opportunity for and recognise personal achievement.
 Youth awards are achieved in a variety of settings.
 Many schools work in partnership with youth work and youth award providers to deliver recognition for non-formal learning that complements and supplements that from formal education.
 This is helping to raise attainment and achievement15.
-Several youth awards are on the Scottish Credit and Qualifications Framework (SCQF), but all youth awards are increasingly recognised and valued alongside formal education qualifications.
-Stronger partnerships with youth work, including youth award providers, will be crucial to deliver the ambitions for a Scottish qualifications and assessment system that values the diverse achievements of every young person16.
+Several youth awards are on the Scottish Credit and Qualifications Framework (SCQF), but all youth awards are increasingly recognised and valued alongside formal education qualifications16.
 5. Skills development and Developing the Young Workforce The development of skills is key to the purpose of Scottish education, supporting progress in attainment and school leaver destinations.
-This has been reinforced throughout all aspects of the Scottish Government's programme of education and skills reform.
-The refreshed SAC mission also recognises the need to reflect the breadth of achievements that contribute to improved outcomes for children and young people.
+In 2021, the OECD17 recommended that Scotland considers how the curriculum provides opportunities to develop a broader range of skills and capacities, alongside knowledge, across the four capacities.
+The refreshed SAC mission recognises the need to reflect the breadth of achievements that contribute to improved outcomes for children and young people.
 This includes the development of skills.
 Youth work helps young people to develop skills for learning, life and work across the learner journey.
-Youth workers use the National Youth Work Outcomes and Skills Framework to support young people to recognise their skills and personal achievements and to understand the transferable nature of skills and how they relate to the world of work.
-The framework supports meaningful learner conversations.
-It is mapped to the four Curriculum for Excellence capacities and My World of Work to support a holistic approach to tracking and profiling.
-Several schools have begun to use the Framework to support joint tracking with their youth work partners.
+Youth workers support young people to recognise their skills and personal achievements (including using youth awards) and to understand the transferable nature of skills and how they relate to the world of work.
+Skills form an essential part of the National Youth Work Outcomes.
+In many cases, the skills young people develop are building blocks on which the youth work outcomes are achieved.
+The key skills young people develop through youth work are described in the Youth Work Skills Framework.
+This Framework helps youth workers to support young people to recognise, articulate and demonstrate their skills development.
+To further support supporting meaningful learner conversations, tracking and profiling, the framework is mapped to the four Curriculum for Excellence capacities and My World of Work.
+This helps young people understand the transferable nature of skills.
 "The development of skills is essential to learning and education to help young people to become successful learners, confident individuals, responsible citizens and effective contributors...enabling them to reach their full potential."
-(BtC4) 15 https://education.gov.scot/media/bzhdgub5/learning-resource-8.pdf 16 https://www.gov.scot/publications/future-report-independent-review-qualifications-assessment,
+(BtC4)